diamonce/cloudclimbers/README.md

 Clone the Repository: Clone the Cloud Climbers Slack Bot repository to your local machine.
 Configure the Bot: Update the YAML configuration file with your Slack tokens, MongoDB URI, and plugin URLs.
 Run the Bot: Use Makefile to build and run the bot and its plugins.
-Develop Plugins: Create your plugins in any programming language and register them in the YAML configuration file.
+Develop Plugins: Create your plugins and register them in the YAML configuration file.

 ---